 Share in over $30,000 of funding to the winners!

-A Circular Economy moves away from the traditional "take-make-dispose" model, instead emphasizing the continuous use of resources by designing products for reuse, repair, refurbishment, and recycling.
-It seeks to reduce waste, lower carbon emissions, and maximize resource efficiency, creating closed-loop systems that extend the life of products and materials.
+A Circular Economy moves away from the traditional "take-make-dispose" model, instead emphasising the continuous use of resources by designing products for reuse, repair, refurbishment, and recycling.
+It seeks to reduce waste, lower carbon emissions, and maximise resource efficiency, creating closed-loop systems that extend the life of products and materials.

 The University of Newcastle has a particular interest in Circular Economy principles, to reduce it's own carbon emissions in line with the Moving Toward Net Zero, outlined in it's 2025 Strategy.